 Another idea is to minimize the number of connectors and to use high-current connectors.
 Each JST 3-pin SM-series connector can add 20 milli-ohms to both the power and ground.
-One way to do this is to utilize the supplemental power connections that come on many neopixel strips as shown in the diagram below.
+By contrast, our MaxAmp connectors add only 7 milli-ohms to each connection.

 Another thing to keep in mind is that the strip itself has some resistance.
 If you have a long strip or multiple short strips, then these resistances can add up.
-This makes it even more important to utilize the supplemental power connections.
-Run power and ground to each end of each strip for the best results.
+This makes it even more important to connect power at both ends of a long strip and, sometimes, at multiple points in between.

 These solutions can be a headache for an installer to make custom wiring harnesses.
 This is why we have introduced several products to simplify the job using our MaxAmp connector series.
 Our Neopixel Power Injector is a simple plug-and-play solution that connects to our MaxAmp connector for power and can connect inline with two sets of strips.
 We also have MaxAmp splitter harnesses and MaxAmp extension cables to help run wires to the appropriate location on the car.